DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 ```

 This sample page includes three buttons.
 When clicked, the button text changes.
 During the test, each [`.click`](../../../documentation/reference/test-api/testcontroller/click.md) affects the next element to which the selector points.
 All three buttons receive clicks as a result.

+If a selector matches multiple elements, the first matching element is used for [actions] or when retrieving [DOM Node Snapshots](../../reference/test-api/domnodestate.md).
+Use [`.nth`](../../reference/test-api/selector/nth.md) method to enumerate through other matching elements.

+You can retrieve the number of matched elements with a [`selector.count`](../../reference/test-api/selector/count.md) property.

 ## Member Tables